Summary

 For many small business owners, the ideal business credit card is one that does not require them to provide a Social Security number on the application.

-Some owners simply don’t want their business credit to be linked to their Social Security number; they prefer to build credit for their business under their federal tax ID.
-Other owners may not have a Social Security number yet.
+Some simply don’t want their business credit to be linked to their Social Security number; they prefer to build credit for their business under their federal tax ID.
+Others may not have a Social Security number yet.
 Sometimes that is the case for new immigrants who run a business.

 Can you get a business credit card without an SSN?

 Other business credit cards will let you apply using your employer identification number (EIN), a federal tax identification number that the government uses to identify a business entity.
-You can apply for one through the IRS for free.
+You can use your ITIN to apply for your EIN, which is required anyway, for your business to operate.
+You can apply for one through the IRS for free online.

 Why most credit cards require a Social Security number

-Most credit cards require a Social Security number because under federal law, financial institutions must verify the identity of anyone who opens a new account.
-Banks will typically require an identification number such as a Social Security number, passport number or ITIN to make sure they’ve covered their legal obligations.
+Most credit cards require a Social Security number because, under federal law, financial institutions must verify the identity of anyone who opens a new account.
+Banks will typically require an identification number such as a Social Security number, passport number or ITIN to ensure they’ve covered their legal obligations.

 How to apply for a business credit card without a Social Security number

-It takes several steps to apply for a business credit card without a Social Security number.
+Here are some steps you’ll need to take to apply for a business credit card without a Social Security number.

 Many business owners consider it advantageous to apply for a credit card using an EIN.
 One benefit of using an EIN is that it will help you build your business’s credit profile.
-Credit bureaus track businesses by their EIN.
+Credit bureaus track businesses by their EIN, so spending on your business card should count toward your business’s credit history.

-Here are some cards that will allow you to apply with an EIN (but note that you may also need a Social Security number or an ITIN):
+Here are some cards that will allow you to apply with an EIN:

 Bottom line